Meteor-Community-Packages/meteor-collection-hooks/README.md

 ```

 __Important:__ If you have multiple hooks defined, and at least one of them does
-*not* specify `fetchPrevious: false`, then the the documents *will* be fetched
+*not* specify `fetchPrevious: false`, then the documents *will* be fetched
-and provided as `this.previous`.
-All after-update hooks for the same collection
+and provided as `this.previous` to all hook callbacks.
+All after-update hooks
-must have `fetchPrevious: false` set in order to effectively disable the
+for the same collection must have `fetchPrevious: false` set in order to
-pre-fetching of documents.
+effectively disable the pre-fetching of documents.

 --------------------------------------------------------------------------------